 Attention: read always (and pay attention to) last minutes notices in the dedicated text box

-The exam is composed of a written test (80% of the final mark), covering the theoretical and empirical issues discussed during the lectures, and a practical test (20% of the final mark).
+The exam is composed of a written test covering the theoretical and empirical issues discussed during the lectures.

-The mark is out of 30 points, and the minimum required to pass the exam is 18/30.
+The mark is out of 30 points.
+The minimum required to pass the exam is 18/30.

 – Candela G. and Figini P, 2012, The economics of Tourism Destinations, Springer

 – Baum C.F., An Introduction to Modern Econometrics, Stata Press, 2006

 – Vanhove N., 2011, The Economics of Tourism Destinations, New York, NY: Routledge.

 – Dwyer L., Forsyth P., Dwyer W., 2011, The Economics of Tourism Destinations, Bristol, UK: Channel New Publications.

 For attending students:

 - international setting (how to change decimal/thousand separators)